-Registration subject to disclaimer or limitation.
+Registration subject to

+disclaimer or limitation.

-- 13. (1) An applicant for registration of a trademark, or the proprietor of a registered trademark, may- - (a) disclaim any right to the exclusive use of any specified element of the trademark, or - (b) agree that the rights conferred by the registration shall be subject to a specified territorial or other limitation. - (2) The Comptroller may disclaim any right to the exclusive use of any specified element of the trademark. - (3) The Minister may make rules providing for the publication and entry in the register of a disclaimer or limitation. - (4) Where the registration of a trademark is subject to a disclaimer or limitation, the rights conferred by section 9 shall be restricted accordingly.
+- (2) Subarticle (1) shall not apply where there exist legitimate reasons for the proprietor to oppose further dealings in the goods in particular but without prejudice to the generality hereof, where the condition of the goods has been changed or impaired after they have been put on the market. - 13.
+(1) An applicant for registration of a trademark, or the proprietor of a registered trademark, may - - (a) disclaim any right to the exclusive use of any specified element of the trademark, or - (b) agree that the rights conferred by the registration shall be subject to a specified territorial or other limitation. - The Comptroller may disclaim any right to the exclusive use of any specified element of the trademark. - The Minister may make rules providing for the publication and entry in the register of a disclaimer or limitation. - Where the registration of a trademark is subject to a disclaimer or limitation, the rights conferred by article 9 shall be restricted accordingly.